Skip to content

 Emergency Departments

-USA Health treats emergencies at the region's only Level I trauma center and emergency departments at University Hospital and Children's & Women's Hospital.
+USA Health treats emergencies at the region's only Level I trauma center at University Hospital, as well as emergency departments at Children's & Women's Hospital, Providence Hospital, and the Freestanding ED in west Mobile.

 USA Health Emergency Departments

 USA Health University Hospital offers the region’s only Level I trauma center.
-We also staff the only pediatric emergency department at USA Health Children’s & Women’s Hospital, and we have a state-of-the-art freestanding emergency department in west Mobile, near the University of South Alabama's campus.
+We also staff the only pediatric emergency center at USA Health Children’s & Women’s Hospital, and in west Mobile, we have both the emergency department at Providence Hospital and a state-of-the-art freestanding emergency department.

 University Hospital's Emergency Department and Fanny Meisler Trauma Center